ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 For a waveform whose longest silence exceeds the effective threshold, the screen shows a red warning and changes the legend to `ENTER/E=Edit audio`.
-Pressing Enter therefore opens the audio editor by default; after the editor opens, the review prompt remains available so the file can still be marked or renamed.
+Pressing Enter therefore opens the audio editor by default.
+After every editor launch, save and finish the edit, then press **SPACE** in the auditor.
+Enter is deliberately rejected with a beep at this checkpoint.
+The auditor then treats the changed file as newly edited: it recalculates ReplayGain for that one MP3 or FLAC (not the whole folder), refreshes available lyric/karaoke and approved art sidecars, and re-audits the file before review continues.
+WAV has no reliably portable ReplayGain-tag convention, so WAV is re-audited but is not falsely reported as ReplayGain-tagged.

 When the `Y` follow-up rename is approved, an `rn.bat`-style editable filename prompt starts with the current audio filename.
 The verified rename includes the